ahdediu/AI-Writing-Survey/README.md

 # AI-Writing-Survey

-This repository contains the survey results about using AI in academic writing.
-The survey includes responses from 24 students, each answering 10 questions regarding various stages and tools used for academic project reports.
-Additionally, the survey captures participants' opinions on the ethics of using AI in academic writing.
+This repository contains anonymised survey data about how students use AI in academic writing.

+- The survey has been repeated across multiple cohorts.
+- Each response is tagged with an `initial_year` field (e.g. 2023, 2024, 2025), so all cohorts are stored in a **single JSON file**.
+- Data files live in `data/`, visualisations in `graphs/`.

+The data are intended as a companion dataset for research on students' attitudes toward AI-assisted writing and academic integrity.